 How would Latin America look if the trends of the recent past were to persist over the next thirty years?
+According to our model of the global economy, under the "business as usual" scenario, Latin

-According to our model of the global economy, under the "business as usual" scenario, Latin America would grow at about 3 percent a year (in real terms), and 2.3 percent on a per capita basis.
-The region's share in world GDP would remain around 8 percent.
-Its per capita income in 2040 in PPP terms would be US\$22,600, compared to the average global GDP per capita of US\$24,500.
+America would grow at about 4 percent a year, and less than 3 percent on a per capita basis.
+The region's share in world GDP would decline from about 6 percent now to 4.8 percent.
+Its per capita income in 2040 would be US\$18,000, compared to the average global GDP per capita of US\$24,000.
 As a result, three developing regions of the world-East Asia, the Middle East and Central and Eastern Europe-will be more prosperous, with Latin America joining Africa and parts of Asia as the laggards.
 Equally important, Latin America could continue to have by far the highest disparities between its citizens.
-It is most likely that these conditions will further exacerbate the law and order situation and perhaps lead to unacceptable levels of social unrest and crime.
+Most likely, these conditions will further exacerbate the law and order situation and perhaps lead to unacceptable levels of social unrest and crime.